Top of main content

 The following may be subject to local requirements.

-This is a marketing communication issued by HSBC Private Banking.
-This document does not constitute independent investment research under the European Markets in Financial Instruments Directive (‘MiFID’), or other relevant law or regulation, and is not subject to any prohibition on dealing ahead of its distribution.
-HSBC Private Banking is the principal private banking business of the HSBC Group.
+This is a marketing communication issued by HSBC Global Private Banking.
+HSBC Global Private Banking is the principal private banking business of the HSBC Group.
 Private Banking may be carried out internationally by different HSBC legal entities according to local regulatory requirements.
-Different companies within HSBC Private Banking or the HSBC Group may provide the services listed in this document.
-Some services are not available in certain locations.
+Different companies within HSBC Global Private Banking or the HSBC Group may provide the services listed in this document.
 Members of the HSBC Group may trade in products mentioned in this publication.

-Market data in this document is sourced from Bloomberg unless otherwise stated.
-While this information has been prepared in good faith including information from sources believed to be reliable, no representation or warranty, expressed or implied, is or will be made by HSBC Private Banking or any part of the HSBC Group or by any of their respective officers, employees or agents as to or in relation to the accuracy or completeness of this document.
+HSBC Global Private Banking has based this document on information obtained from sources it believes to be reliable, but which may not have been independently verified.
+While this information has been prepared in good faith including information from sources believed to be reliable, no representation or warranty, expressed or implied, is or will be made by HSBC Global Private Banking or any part of the HSBC Group or by any of their respective officers, employees or agents as to or in relation to the accuracy or completeness of this document.

 Foreign securities carry particular risks, such as exposure to currency fluctuations, less developed or less efficient trading markets, political instability, a lack of company information, differing auditing and legal standards, volatility and, potentially, less liquidity.